Why Are Email Lists So Valuable to eCommerce Sites?

 To calculate the value of an annual subscriber, follow this formula:

-Understanding the value of your email subscribers will help you to unlock additional revenue flows from your existing customers and site visitors.
+Understanding the value of your email subscribers will help you unlock additional revenue flows from your existing customers and site visitors.

 Let’s explore the value of your email list and how you can maximise the advantages it can provide your business with.

-1. Provides direct and personalised communication
+2. Deliver direct and tailored communication

 You can optimise your emails for maximum engagement by including:

-- Personalisation tactics: Personalising your subject lines with the recipient’s name is the easiest way to begin speaking directly to your subscriber and increase your open rate.
+• Personalisation tactics: Personalising your subject lines with the recipient’s name is the easiest way to begin speaking directly to your subscriber and increase your open rate.

-- Promotions: Reward email lists with subscriber-only deals or make them aware of time-sensitive offers to highlight the benefits of being on your mailing lists.
+• Promotions: Reward email lists with subscriber-only deals or make them aware of time-sensitive offers to highlight the benefits of being on your mailing lists.

-- Educational content: Provide extra information, such as tips and tricks for popular products, to further integrate your brand into your customers’ lives.
+• Educational content: Provide extra information, such as tips and tricks for popular products, to further integrate your brand into your customers’ lives.

-- Product recommendations: Act on cross-selling opportunities by sending subscribers genuinely relevant recommendations based on on-site behaviour and past purchases.
+• Product recommendations: Act on cross-selling opportunities by sending subscribers genuinely relevant recommendations based on on-site behaviour and past purchases.

 What you can do: Deploy Salesfire’s Post-purchase Recommendations Email campaign to ensure that you are fulfilling your customer’s need for personalised communication while growing your sales.

-2. Build customer relationships
+3. Build customer relationships

-- Birthday offers: Show your appreciation by sending out birthday offers.
+• Birthday offers: Show your appreciation by sending out birthday offers.
 While continuing to build loyalty, you can expect to create new purchase opportunities.

-- Abandoned cart reminders: There are many reasons a customer may add to their cart without purchasing.
+• Abandoned cart reminders: There are many reasons a customer may add to their cart without purchasing.
 Combat this with a sequence of abandoned cart emails to encourage browsers to complete their order.

-- Re-engagement sequences: Reignite the interest of disengaged customers to ensure that you are reaping the full benefits of your email list.
+• Re-engagement sequences: Reignite the interest of disengaged customers to ensure that you are reaping the full benefits of your email list.
 Provide updates on your company to show what they’re missing or incentivise their return to your site with a discount code.

 These strategies can be highly effective in strengthening the retailer-consumer relationship, helping to foster loyalty and encourage future purchases.